Updated: Jan 12

 I was proud to be a speaker at the Yellow Ladybugs Symposium ‘Autistic Women & Girls: Mental Health’ on Saturday the 23rd of February.
 Not only was it a thrill sharing my Autistic lens with the audience, but it was a chance to connect with many likeminded individuals on the Autism Spectrum.
 Many of them I had an instant rapport with, and I felt like I had known them for a long time.
 It got me reflecting on my years as a young child and how excited I am for the future that is being shaped right now.

 I am openly Autistic and non-binary.
 I was assigned female at birth (AFAB).
 These perspectives have made me passionate in providing my viewpoint on gender issues when it comes to Autism, particularly Autism stereotypes.
 Girls on the spectrum are still being missed due to them presenting differently to boys.
 Even with my early diagnosis at the age of 3, I knew people questioned my diagnosis.
-Whilst my mother was my best advocate in the world (and still is), my father did not understand ‘The Autism Thing’ and thought that my mother was exaggerating.
+Whilst my mother was my best advocate in the world (and still is), others believed my mother was exaggerating.

 In primary school, I was the only Autistic individual that wasn’t a boy.
 And there were differences – I was interested in horses and animals, whereas they tended to gravitate more towards things like Lego and IT.
 Later on in life, I found Autistic friends across the gender spectrum that were more similar to me and also had behaviours such as masking.
 However, in Primary School, I felt very alone.
 I thought “Maybe I am not Autistic.”
 I was ostracised by the girls as I got on well with the boys and was more into sport than socialising.
 However, try as I might, I was not destined to fit in, and I am glad I didn’t succeed!
 I had a couple of amazing teachers and a particularly incredible and empowering integration aide that I am still in touch with today.